alpha-davidson/ATTPCLatent/README.md

 ## Evaluation of Models' Performance
 To evaluate a pre-trained model, use `evaluating_jigsaw.sh` to run the `evaluate_jigsaw_reconstruction.py` file. `{experiment}_plots` folder will be created with learning curve, histogram of reconstruction accuracy, and sample reconstructed events.

+## Extraction of Models' Latent Representation
+To exract a model's latent representation, use `extract_latent_layer.sh` to run the `global_features_extraction.py` file. `clustering_plots` folder will be created with the called clusterings.